Nonprofit-Open-Data-Collective/governance/docs/README.md

 - Push - After you push to GitHub, there will be an action to update the website, it will take a few minutes.

 See section 4.1. of <https://fanwangecon.github.io/R4Econ/support/development/fs_packaging.pdf> for details.

+To add the correct citation to the pkgdown site,
+- Run `usethis::use_citation()`.
+This will create a new file inst/CITATION.
+- Fill in the blanks with appropriate information.
+See `utils::bibentry` for details.
+- If CITATION.cff is in the main directory to be used as the package citation in the R documentation, you can just add the inst/ directory to the .Rbuildingnore.
+- Once you run `pkgdown::build_site()` from above, it should add the correct citation on the citation page of the website.